Relationship Between Germany And Vietnam Turns Sour After Alleged Kidnapping Of Oil Executive

 Germany is Vietnam’s largest trading partner in the European Union.
 Currently, Germany is seeking to score a deal on the free trade agreement with Vietnam, the fastest growing market for German product in Southeast Asia.
 However, this incident will likely turn the agreement to be delayed.

-[Featured Image by dpa/AP Photo]
+[Featured Image by dpa/AP Images]